Narrative and exquisitely carved

 North Gallery, West Section: Battle between Gods and Asuras

-The images below show four of the gods: Indra, Varuna, Kartikeya (also known as Skanda), and Brahma.
+The images below show four of the gods, Vishnu, Varuna, Indra, and Kartikeya (also known as Skanda, Subramanya), and an unidentified asura.

 The gods are seen riding their signature vahanas (vehicles) and fighting asuras.
-Indra, the king of gods, is riding an elephant called Airavata, Skanda, the god of war, is riding a peacock called Parvani, and Varuna, the sea god, is riding a multi-headed sea dragon called Makara.
+Vishnu, one of the Hindu Trinity, is riding Garuda, an eagle-like mythical bird.
+Indra, the king of heaven and gods, is riding an elephant called Airavata.
+Skanda, the god of war, is riding a peacock called Parvani.
+Varuna, the sea god, is riding a multi-headed mythical creature called Makara.

 The bas-relief of Brahma, one of the Hindu Trinity, sitting in a cocoon is unusual.
 Although Brahma is the creator in Hindu mythology, he is not worshiped widely like Vishnu or Shiva.
 There are very few temples dedicated to Brahma in the world.
 The Brahma Temple in Prambanan is one of the well-known temples in Southeast Asia.
 The Brahma Temple in Pushkar is one of the few temples dedicated to Brahma In India.